Condla/web-shop-o11y-demo/README.md

 * The shop simulator service simulates user traffic on top of the web shop UI.
 * The web shop UI is a Python Flask service that renders 2 HTML pages: the shop landing page as well as the shopping cart view.
 The shop landing page loads products by requesting them from the products API.
 The shopping cart view interacts with the shopping cart service to get the current shopping cart items from the user.
 * The shopping cart service is written in Flask and offers an API to interact with MariaDB.
-* The products service is written in Java Spring Boot and offers an API to load the currently available shop items.
+* The products service is written in Java Spring Boot and offers an API to load the currently available shop items from MariaDB.
+* The products servie additionally has a Kafka producer and consumer implemented.
+The producer will send the content of the shopping cart as JSON to a Kafka topic.
+The consumer simply logs the message
 * Telemetry is instrumented by using some of the available python otel libraries.
-It's collected using the OTEL collector and directly sent to Tempo.
-This can be changed so that telemetry is sent to the grafana agent, which then sends it to Tempo.
+It's collected using the OTEL collector of the Grafana Agent and then sent to Tempo.
 * The Java autoinstrumentation is performed using the javaagent.
 * Prometheus is configured to scrape the web shop service as well as the shopping cart API and the products API for metrics.
 * Logs are collected using the Loki docker plugin.
 The plugin needs to be installed before starting the demo.
-The docker compose points to the local Loki container to persist the logs.
+Docker compose points to the local Loki container to persist the logs.

 ## How To get started